petersallai/moonblokz-crypto-lib/README.md

 To create a Signature or a MultiSignature, both a message and a private key are required.
 A Signature is the simpler of the two options and can be verified using the message and a PublicKey.
 A MultiSignature can also be generated from a message and a private key, allowing multiple signatures to be combined into an AggregatedSignature.
 This AggregatedSignature can be verified using the original message and a list of PublicKeys.

-See the [documentation](https://docs.rs/moonblokz-crypto) for full API details.
+See the documentation (cargo doc --open) for full API details.

 ---